CalvinGregory/microUSV/MUSVController/README.md

 PropellerSpin | Integer coefficients (1 or -1) which indicate if the propellers should spin forward or backward depending on their helix angles.
 If unsure, test expected behavior and propeller coefficients using the teleop program.
-PIDGains | Gains for the two PID controllers: distance and angular. speed_limit | Percentage (0 to 100] of the maximum motor speed to treat as an upper bound on motor speed commands.
+PIDGains | Gains for the two PID controllers: distance and angular. speed_limit | Percentage (0 to 100] of the maximum motor speed to treat as an upper bound on motor speed commands. tag_plane_distance | Distance from the camera to the water's surface in meters.

 Launch the application by connecting to the microUSV's raspberry pi over ssh and executing the following.